Azure/batch-shipyard/docs/68-batch-shipyard-federation.md

         public:
         - # list of public registries that don't require a login for referenced
           # container images for all tasks in task group
-      max_active_task_backlog: # limit scheduling a job with queued backlog of tasks
+      max_active_task_backlog: # limit scheduling a job to pools with queued backlog of tasks
         ratio: # maximum backlog ratio allowed represented as (active tasks / schedulable slots).
         autoscale_exempt: # if autoscale pools are exempt from this ratio requirement if there
                           # are no schedulable slots and their allocation state is steady